 Quacks are the second oldest printers in the world.
 The Harvard Press is the oldest but Quacks still operate from their original premises, which makes them the world's oldest in my eyes.
 Their oldest verifiable document (the sermon shown left) was printed in 1703!

 "Drawing From Line to Life" was officially released in February 2006, by which time I'd fulfilled pre-publication orders almost totalling the initial print run of 1000 copies.
-The book is now well into its third reprint and, I am greatly honoured to say, now contains a foreword by the renowned artist David Shepherd.
+The book is now well into its fourth reprint and, I am greatly honoured to say, it now contains a foreword by the renowned artist David Shepherd.

 Mandy (left) working on my book.
 Quacks exterior in Grape Lane.
 Andy fine-tuning the printing.